 4) Cups May Relieve Painful Menstrual Cramps

 One final and noteworthy perk is that menstrual cups may help take your pain away!
 Uhm, yes please.
-While this may not be the case for every user, many women report fewer and less intense menstrual cramps when using a cup instead of tampons.
+While this may not be the case for everyone, it very common to experience fewer and less intense menstrual cramps when using a cup instead of tampons.
 I personally find this to be true too!
 It makes sense, if you think about the way a cup gently sits inside rather than jabbing right into your cervix.
 And don’t even get me started on the lovely feeling inserting or removing a dry tampon… I find the soft silicone of a cup far more pleasant to take in and out.

 Other natural cramp-reducing remedies I count on during my cycle are: